Controlled Sequential Information Fusion with Social Sensors: Social Learning Model and fusion center Objective

-The (discrete) observation likelihood distribution models the (limited) information gathering capabilities of the sensor. \\ $2.)$~\textit{\underline{Social Learning and Private Belief update}}: Sensor $k$ updates its private belief $\eta_{y_k}$ by fusing observation $y_{k}$ and the prior public belief $\pi_{k-1}$, via the following classical Bayesian update
+The (discrete) observation likelihood distribution models the (limited) information gathering capabilities of the sensor. \\ \item[2.)]~\textit{{Social Learning and Private Belief update}}: Sensor $k$ updates its private belief $\eta_{y_k}$ by fusing observation $y_{k}$ and the prior public belief $\pi_{k-1}$, via the following classical Bayesian update

-where $B_{y_k}$ denotes the diagonal matrix and $\textbf{1}$ denotes the $2$-dimensional vector of ones. \\ $3.)$~\textit{\underline{Social Sensor's Action}}: Sensor $k$ executes an action $a_{k}\in\mathcal{A}=\lbrace 1,2 \rbrace$ myopically to maximize the reward{\footnote{Each sensor being an expected reward maximizer is in line with being rational; see~\cite{Cha04}.
-See \cite{WD15a,WD15b} for models considering a mix of rational and irrational sensors.}}.
-Let $r(x,y,a_{k})$ denote the reward accrued if the sensor takes action $a_{k}$ when the underlying state is $x$ and the observation is $y$.
+where $B_{y_k}$ denotes the diagonal matrix with $[\Prb(y_{k}|x=1),~\Prb(y_{k}|x=2)]$ along the diagonal and $\textbf{1}^\prime$ denotes the $2$-dimensional row vector of ones. \\ \item[3.)]~\textit{{Social Sensor's Action}}: Sensor $k$ executes an action $a_{k}\in\mathcal{A}=\lbrace 1,2 \rbrace$ myopically to maximize a reward{\footnote{Each sensor being an expected (and myopic) reward maximizer is rational~\cite{Cha04}.
+This assumption implies that the social sensors have no altruistic concerns.}} function.
+The decision $a_k$ of social sensor $k$ is given by: